devassistant/devassistant/README.rst

   $ da pkg search django
   python - Python assistants (library, Django, Flask, GTK3)

-  # install the found "python" DAP, assuming it supports your OS/distro
+  # install the found "python" DAP, assuming it supports your OS/distro (and,
+  # if you want to install sevaral assistants, just separate them by a space)
   $ da pkg install python

   # find out if the installed package has documentation